w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 claim the decision deposit, navigate to Polkadot-JS UI > Governance > Referenda and scroll down to the end of the page to click on the referenda with the decision depoit and claim it.

-## Requesting Tipps from the Treasury
+## Requesting Tips from the Treasury

 To request a tip funded by the treasury, you can follow the above steps for [creating a treasury proposal](#creating-a-treasury-proposal) but instead of submitting the proposal